r-spatial/RQGIS/README.md

 -   Write find\_root for Linux and Apple
 -   Write html-vignette
 -   find out if SAGA and GRASS can be located somewhere else on the system, i.e. if they can be located outside of C:/OSGeo4W64
--   Check out Sextante functions
+-   Check out Sextante and test GDAL functions
--   Test GDAL functions
+-   write a more complex example